mssola/conventions/files/warnings.md

 };
 ```

-## Castings & conversions
+## Castings & signedness

 The following warnings can be summed up as: "Compiler, be as rigid as possible
-here, and don't allow fuck-ups with castings and signedness".
+and don't allow fuck-ups with castings and signedness".

 **-Wcast-align**: this warning is important because it prevents fuck-ups when it
 comes to dangerous castings that can change alignments (e.g. casting similar